DO YOUR MEMBERS OF CONGRESS AND GOVERNORS SUPPORT YET?

 You can personally contact the White House and give a message of support for the stamp.
 The White House collects emails, phone messages, and mailed letters.

 To show your support for the stamp online, you can sign our petition of support at Change.org.
 This petition is ongoing, and is another way to show your support.
-We are not emphasizing this online petition because we have learned that the Postal Service does not value such petitions in its stamp selection process.

 HELP US BUILD THE CAMPAIGN.